 Day to day operations of the organisation are managed by the Chief Executive Officer, who is appointed by the Board.
-A senior management team of four members report to the Chief Executive Officer; the Chief Operations Officer, the Commercial Manager, Communications Manager, and Engineering Manager.
-The management team are supported by a team of 27 people who all work to achieve an annual plan and budget that is agreed and signed off by the board at the start of each year.
-Progress against the plan is measured and reported to the board on a monthly basis through a detailed board pack and presentation.
+A senior management team of three members report to the Chief Executive Officer; the Chief Operations Officer, Business Development Manager and Charity Network Manager.
+The management team are supported by 12 staff members who fulfill roles across warehousing, charity support, project coordination and administration.
+An annual plan and budget is agreed and signed off by the board at the start of each year and progress against the plan is measured and reported to the board on a monthly basis through a detailed board pack and presentation.